 Use of Tobacco: Use of tobacco to include smokeless tobacco and e-cigarette devices/vaping are prohibited.
 For further explanation, see SH.03.G – Smoking / No Smoking and Other Tobacco Use Policy.

 Gambling: Illegal gambling for money or other things of value on College property or at College-sponsored activities.

 The purpose of the Classroom Disruption Policy is to maintain a positive learning environment for all TCC students and faculty.
 For the purposes of this policy, “Classroom Disruption” is behavior that a reasonable person would view as substantially or repeatedly interfering with normal class activities.
-Examples include making loud or distracting noises, persisting in speaking without being recognized, or resorting to physical threats or personal insults.
+Examples include making loud or distracting noises or gestures, persisting in speaking without being recognized, or physical threats or personal insults.

 Faculty may require a student to leave the classroom until the following process is completed.